PRESS RELEASE and STORY IDEAS Updated: 2/25/21 Contact: Robert Maniscalco

-Cell 313-689-2993 Links to past editorial coverage Here are some recent/current items of interest, possible spring boards for feature stories:
+Cell 313-689-2993 Explore links to past editorial coverage Here are some recent/current items of interest, possible spring boards for feature stories:

 VINCENT JOHN DOE Robert produced his a multi-media, multi-disciplinary play about Vincent Van Gogh, part of Piccolo Spoletto 2019 and 2018, including live original music and actual live painting as part of the dramatic, heart wrenching story.
 Performed in the beautiful new Canon Street Playhouse (2019) and City Gallery (2018).